lolandese/lolandese.github.com/terms.md

 - weekly online progress evaluation meetings ([VOIP](https://en.wikipedia.org/wiki/Voice_over_IP)).

-## A combination
+## A combination (including after-sales)

-If it is required to do maintenance work after project delivery we can start full-time on location and continue part-time remote.
+I can start full-time on location and continue part-time remote to do maintenance work after project delivery.

 ## Training

 Training programs are custom made and given at your office.
 The normal daily rate applies plus expenses.
 It takes two days of preparation for each training day plus an additional two days for travelling.

-Preliminary software download, install instructions and training material are to be made available to participants prior to the course according my instructions.
+Software install instructions and training material are to be made available to participants prior to the course according my instructions.

 ## My daily rate

 Ask me by phone.
-You will likely be positively surprised.
+Most say it's less than what they expected.

 <span class="signs">✍</span> <a href="http://www.mousewheel.net/contact">Contact me</a><br />
 <span class="signs">☎</span> +20 100 89 51 369